maptimeLA/sidewalk-mapping/README.md

 ### Decision-making when mapping pedesterian features

 Crossings:
-- When there aren't sidewalks present, connect the crossings to curbs without adding link lines
+- When there aren't sidewalks present, connect the crossings to curbs without adding footway links
 - When curb ramps are diagonal instead of directional you can do either of the following:
-- Connect a crossing only to the corner curb
+- (1) Connect a crossing directly the corner curb ram OR (2) Draw a crossing directly across the street and connect to a raised curb and then add a path that connects the corssing to the curb ramp (OS Mapping Guide, 67).
+The OS mapping guide states that (2) is preferred so for the purposes of this excercise, we have chosen to map both paths pedestrians might take.

 - When providing an additional pathway from the crossing to the curb ramp I am tagging the path as a crossing and tagging whether it is marked or unmarked based on the crossing it's connected to.
-I am doing this because if the additional path were to not exist and we did a crossing directly to the curb ramp, this path would be considered a crossing so there by extension the path that connects from a crossing to a curb is also a crossing and shoudl be tagged as such.
-Question about these pathways, should these extra pathways be angled or should there be more points added to path?
+I am doing this because if the additional path were to not exist and we did a crossing directly to the curb ramp, this path would be considered a crossing so therefore by extension the path that connects from a crossing to a curb is also a crossing and should be tagged as such.
+Question about these pathways, should these extra pathways to curb ramps be angled or should there be more points added to path?